Request Info 866-858-5323

 Students outside during local site visit at the National Young Scholars Program

-The second site visit will be a fun and immersive conclusion to the program where students will participate in a Building Partnerships exercise.
-During this, the students will learn the value of partnership through assessing the institution’s efforts and partnership potential related to their We the Future project.
+The second site visit will be a fun and immersive experience where students will assess the institution’s efforts and partnership potential related to their We the Future project.
+Past site visits include the Autry Museum of the American West, Governors Island, and Space Center Houston.

 Speaking Events